heroku/terraform-provider-heroku/website/docs/index.html.markdown

 # Heroku Provider

-The Heroku provider is used to interact with the resources supported by Heroku.
+The Heroku provider is used to interact with the resources provided by Heroku.
 The provider needs to be configured with the proper credentials before it can be used.